-James Foley was last seen on Nov.
-22 in northwest Syria, where he was contributing videos to Agence France-Press for the media company GlobalPost.
-His family in Rochester, N.H., says he was kidnapped by unknown gunmen.
+James Foley was last seen Nov.
+22, 2012, in northwestern Syria, where he was contributing videos from the nation's civil war to Agence France-Presse and the media company GlobalPost.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)